wiedymi/mediabunny/docs/guide/media-sources.md

 ```md
 Frame 1 -> Frame 3 -> Frame 2
 ```
 Some file formats have an explicit notion of both a "decode timestamp" and a "presentation timestamp" to model B-frames or out-of-order decoding.
-However, Mediakit packets only specify their *presentation timestamp*.
+However, Mediabunny packets only specify their *presentation timestamp*.
 Decode order is determined by the order in which you add the packets, so in our example, you must add the packets like this:
 ```ts
 await packetSource.add(packetForFrame1); // 0.0s
 await packetSource.add(packetForFrame3); // 0.2s